Soldie/Arms-Commander/README.md

 # Update History

+# Alpha Version 0.0.6

+The installation steps are still the same.
+Gitclone this repo's URL into a directory, run the dependency installer and autoinstaller scripts.

+1. Added CornHarvester, the upgraded version of TheHarvester, allowing you to repeatedly harvest emails from a wordlist containing domain.com on each line so you can target them in a spearphishing attack
+2. Added DIAMONDSHARK, a easy to use adaption of JDuck's StageFright Exploit targeting Android Devices using MMS.
+Generates a mp4 file containing nothing, uses a ARM Linux Command Shell that connects back to you.
+It also generates a handler.rc resource file for you to quickly set up your listener in Metasploit
+3. In previous versions, added EasyPeasey, named after Mr. Leslie Chow from The Hangover series, allows you to quickly generate msfvenom payloads to your liking
+4. Greatly improved speediness and usability by having a few of the default tools automatically generate a logfile in your /root/ArmsCommander/logs folder

 # Alpha Version 0.0.5

 1. Added a portion of still-working exploits as described by the author of Violent Python T.J.
 O'Connor, including but not limited to, a SSH Bruteforcer and a Credit Card Information Sniffer